Portuguese Way

 The "Galo de Barcelos" has become one of the most recognizable symbols of Portugal and Portuguese folklore, representing faith, justice and good luck.

-Good Way Santiago offers everything you need to enjoy a unique experience on the Portuguese path:
+Good Way Santiago offers everything you need to enjoy a unique experience on the Portuguese way:

 - Quality accommodation: In carefully selected hotels and rural houses.